Mixture of Kernels and Iterated Semidirect Product of Diffeomorphisms Groups: Introduction

 \section{Introduction}

 In this paper, we develop a multi-scale theory for groups of diffeomorphisms in the context of image registration.
-The setting of \emph{large deformation diffeomorphic matching} has been introduced in seminal papers \cite{Trouve1998,DuGrMi1998} and this approach has been applied in the field of computational anatomy \cite{GrMi1998}.
+Very little work has been done in this direction, but we can mention \cite{Kaplan_themorphlet} which addresses multi-scale on diffeomorphisms with the same goals as wavelets.
+Our motivations differ from such approaches.
+In this introduction, we first introduce the context of our work and then present our goals.
+The setting of \emph{large deformation diffeomorphic metric mapping} (LDDMM) has been introduced in seminal papers \cite{Trouve1998,DuGrMi1998} and this approach has been applied in the field of computational anatomy \cite{GrMi1998}.
 The initial problem deals with the diffeomorphic registration of two given biomedical images or shapes.
-An important aspect of this model is the use of Reproducing Kernel Hilbert Spaces (RKHS) of vector valued functions to define the Lie algebra of the group of diffeomorphisms.
-Although our context is very different from kernel based methods for machine learning \cite{MachineLearning}, some analogies may be worth noticing.
+An important aspect of this model is the use of reproducing kernel Hilbert spaces (RKHS) of vector valued functions to define the Lie algebra of the group of diffeomorphisms.
 We now present the model developed in \cite{Begetal2005}. \begin{defi} Let $\Omega$ be a domain in $\R^d$.
-An admissible Reproducing Kernel Hilbert Space $H$ of vector fields is a Hilbert space of $C^1(\Omega)$ vector fields such that there exists a positive constant $M$, s.t. for every $v \in H$ the following inequality holds
+An admissible reproducing kernel Hilbert space $H$ of vector fields is a Hilbert space of $C^1(\Omega)$ vector fields such that there exists a positive constant $M$, s.t. for every $v \in H$ the following inequality holds

 \end{defi}